-Recently published figures, which reveal that only a third of the BBC’s top earners are women, while all seven of the list’s top earners are men, have caused a storm in the media, in politics, in recruitment and beyond.
+Previously published figures in 2017, revealed that only a third of the BBC’s top earners were women, while all seven of the list’s top earners were men, thus causing a storm in the media, politics, recruitment and beyond.

 Mind the Gap

-Amongst the BBC’s 97 top earners, just one third of the highest paid in the corporation are female.
-While Chris Evans sits at the top of the tree, taking home a cool £2.2m annually, Claudia Winkleman – the BBC’s highest paid female star – makes between £450,000-£500,000 – less than 25% of Evans’ salary.
+Amongst the BBC’s 97 top earners, just one third of the highest paid in the corporation were female.
+While Chris Evans sat at the top of the tree, taking home a cool £2.2m annually, Claudia Winkleman – the BBC’s highest paid female star – made between £450,000-£500,000 – less than 25% of Evans’ salary.

 A number of very high profile women within the BBC failed to make the top earners list altogether.
 Radio 4 Today programme presenter Sarah Montague was one notable omission, earning around £500,000 less than her co-presenter John Humphrys.

 Many prominent women in politics spoke out on the issue, including Prime Minister at the time Theresa May who made the following statement in an interview on LBC: “I think what has happened today is we have seen the way the BBC is paying women less for doing the same job as the men.
 I want to see women paid equally with men”.